theplant/appkit/log/trace/README.md

 }
 ```

 And you can add inheritable attributes to a span.
-They will be inherited by children spans and printed into logs :
+They will be inherited by child spans and printed into logs :

 ```
 func DoWork(ctx context.Context) err error {